 Employees and staff

+Changes occur frequently and employees at KHiO must keep up to date on the following websites of the Norwegian authorities.
 For other questions, please contact your head og department/head of section.

 - Students are, as a general rule, to contact their student supervisor.

 - The switchboard is open Monday - Friday between 08.00-15.00 CET, tel + 47 22 99 55 00